Data storage and security while my research project is taking place

 Staff and students have several options:

-Google Team Drive is easy to access off-campus and is useful when working with external collaborators.
-(Please note - you must only use the a Google Team Drive associated with your official UoP account.)
+Google Shared Drive is easy to access off-campus and is useful when working with external collaborators.
+(Please note - you must only use the a Google Shared Drive associated with your official UoP account.)

-Capacity: 20GB.
-If you are expecting to use/need more than 20GB please contact your Faculty Service Delivery Manager for more information.
+Storage allocations: 16GB for Staff, 7GB for Students (from 23rd September 2024).
+If you are expecting to use/need more than your allocation please contact your Service Delivery Manager for more information - see Step 1 below.

-However, before choosing the Google Team Drive, there are three things that you need to be aware of:-
+However, before choosing the Google Shared Drive, there are three things that you need to be aware of:-

-So although Google Team Drive is an extremely useful tool, there may be some specific circumstances where it not may not be practical and you will need to contact your Service Delivery Manager (below) for an alternative.
+So although Google Shared Drive is an extremely useful tool, there may be some specific circumstances where it not may not be practical and you will need to contact your Service Delivery Manager for an alternative.

 Step 2: Set up access permissions